JoshWoods1/Django-Project/README.md

 # Web Pages

-*1. Event Listing Page: Displays a list of available events with basic details such as title, date, time, and location.
+1. Event Listing Page: Displays a list of available events with basic details such as title, date, time, and location.
 Users can click on individual events to view more details.

-*2. Event Detail Page: Shows detailed information about a specific event, including description and capacity.
+2. Event Detail Page: Shows detailed information about a specific event, including description and capacity.
 Users can register for the event on this page.
 # Development Environment

-{Describe the tools that you used to develop the software}
+I used the following tools to develop the software:

-{Describe the programming language that you used and any libraries.}
+* Operating System: Windows 10
+* Text Editor: Visual Studio Code
+* Python 3.10
+* Django 3.2
+* HTML, CSS for front-end
+* SQLite database for development

 # Useful Websites